Expecting The Unexpected: Towards Broad Out-Of-Distribution Detection: Introduction

 There are two primary approaches to enhancing the reliability of deployed systems: OOD robustness, which aims to improve model accuracy on shifted data distributions~\citep{DBLP:journals/corr/DodgeK17b, DBLP:journals/corr/abs-2004-07780}, and OOD detection~\citep{DBLP:journals/corr/abs-2110-11334, electronics11213500}, which seeks to identify potentially problematic inputs and enable appropriate actions (e.g., requesting human intervention).

-When correct classification is achievable, robustness is often considered preferable since it allows the system to operate with minimal disruption.
-Robustness has been investigated for various types of distribution shifts~\citep{DBLP:journals/corr/abs-1902-10811,DBLP:journals/corr/abs-1903-12261,DBLP:journals/corr/abs-2006-16241}.
-However, attaining robustness can be challenging, and in some cases, impossible when no known "correct" answer exists for the model to provide.
-OOD detection research has primarily focused on a single type of distribution shift.
-Despite differences in terminology and minor variations, the main settings of OOD detection in the literature—including open set recognition (OSR), anomaly detection, novelty detection, and outlier detection—primarily utilize novel classes as OOD inputs (see~\citet{DBLP:journals/corr/abs-2110-11334} for a comprehensive analysis of their differences).
+Robustness is often considered preferable since the system can operate with minimal disruption, and has been investigated for various types of distribution shifts~\citep{DBLP:journals/corr/abs-1902-10811,DBLP:journals/corr/abs-1903-12261,DBLP:journals/corr/abs-2006-16241}.
+However, attaining robustness can be challenging: it may be easier to raise a warning flag than to provide a ``correct'' answer.

+Furthermore, robustness is not achievable when a classification system is presented with an input of an unknown semantic class, as none of the known labels can be considered correct.
+In recent years, OOD detection research has tackled the detection of such distributions shifts, under different terminologies motivated by subtle variations: open set recognition (OSR), anomaly detection, novelty detection, and outlier detection (see~\citet{DBLP:journals/corr/abs-2110-11334} for a comprehensive analysis of their differences).

-Previous research has explored the detection of various distribution shifts such as adversarial attacks~\citep{Abusnaina_2021_ICCV,hu2019new} and artificially generated images~\citep{DBLP:journals/corr/abs-2005-05632, DBLP:journals/corr/abs-2002-00133,10.1007/978-3-031-19781-9_6}.
-However, these studies rarely categorize them as OOD samples.
-While there are a few works that simultaneously detect novel labels and adversarial attacks~\citep{10.5555/3327757.3327819, https://doi.org/10.48550/arxiv.2210.01742}, the broad detection of diverse types of distribution shifts remains largely unaddressed.
+Beyond novel classes, researchers investigated the detection of adversarial attacks~\citep{Abusnaina_2021_ICCV,hu2019new} and artificially generated images~\citep{DBLP:journals/corr/abs-2005-05632, DBLP:journals/corr/abs-2002-00133,10.1007/978-3-031-19781-9_6}, although these distribution shifts are rarely designated as ``OOD''.
+Few works simultaneously detect novel labels and adversarial attacks~\citep{10.5555/3327757.3327819, https://doi.org/10.48550/arxiv.2210.01742}, and the broad detection of diverse types of distribution shifts remains largely unaddressed.

-This limitation significantly hinders the application of these methods in real-world scenarios.
-If the ultimate aim is to enhance reliability in the face of unexpected inputs that may vary in nature, then relying on homogeneous benchmarks with similar distribution shifts will likely result in methods that are overspecialized and perform unreliably on \emph{out-of-distribution distribution shifts}.
-This presents a considerable limitation to existing methods, given the inherently unpredictable nature of out-of-distribution samples.
-Real-world systems may encounter a wide range of anomalous inputs, on which their performance are likely to degrade.
-Consequently, the capacity for OOD detection systems to detect an array of distribution shifts that accurately represent the variety of real-world occurrences becomes a critical imperative.
+In real-world scenario, \textbf{\emph{any} type of distribution shift is susceptible to affect performances and safety}.
+While recent efforts like OpenOOD \cite{yang2022openood} have simplified and standardized OOD detection evaluations, their exclusive focus on a specific type of distribution shift is susceptible to yield detection methods that are overspecialized and perform unreliably on \emph{out-of-distribution distribution shifts}, i.e., they only detect ``unexpected'' samples that are, in fact, expected.

 These concerns are confirmed in Figure~\ref{fig:scores_histogram}, which displays the distributions of maximum softmax (MSP)~\citep{hendrycks2016baseline}, ViM~\citep{haoqi2022vim}, and MDS~\citep{lee2018simple} scores on several shifted distributions relative to clean data (ImageNet-1k).
 Although all scores effectively distinguish samples from iNaturalist~\citep{https://doi.org/10.48550/arxiv.2105.01879,https://doi.org/10.48550/arxiv.1707.06642}, a common benchmark for detecting novel classes, their performance on other types of distribution shifts is inconsistent.